wesleydean/xello-fe-test/README.md

 ## Interview Questions

 1a.
-Display the price of each course on the courses card underneath the description, so that switching the locale dropdown displays the converted price accordingly.
+Display converted price of each course on the courses card underneath the description, so that switching the locale dropdown displays the converted price accordingly.

 Tips: